AllenInstitute/scrattch/README.md

 ### Level of Support

-We are planning on occasional updating this tool with no fixed schedule.
+We frequently update the child packages of this tool with no fixed schedule.
 Community involvement is encouraged through both issues and pull requests.
 We encourage community involvement in child packages directly, rather than through the `scrattch` umbrella package, when appropriate.